 Transport: The funeral director, or family member acting as director, have 72 hours to file the death certificate with the county health department.
 The health department issues a burial transit permit and gives it to the funeral director.
 A body can’t be buried without this permit.
 The cemetery name, funeral home’s name (if there is one) and registration number should appear on both the death certificate and the burial transit permit.

 A family member may transport the body if appropriate paperwork and permit is completed before transport.
-Our local funeral home in Goldendale does transport all over the Pacific Northwest and can store the remains until the time of the burial.
+Our local funeral home in Goldendale does transport all over the Pacific Northwest and can store the body until the time of the burial.
 Their number is: 509.773.4646.

 On the day of burial, the funeral director or loved one accompanying the body to the cemetery, brings the burial transit permit and gives it to the cemetery staff.
 When the burial is complete, a cemetery staff person mails a copy of the burial transit permit back to the County Registrars office.